grafana/agent/docs/sources/flow/reference/components/otelcol.processor.tail_sampling.md

 ### composite block

 The `composite` block configures a policy of type `composite`.
-This policy will sample based on a combination of above samplers, with ordering and rate allocation per sampler.
+This policy samples based on a combination of the above samplers, with ordering and rate allocation per sampler.
 Rate allocation allocates certain percentages of spans per policy order.
-For example if we have set max_total_spans_per_second as 100 then we can set rate_allocation as follows
+For example, if `max_total_spans_per_second` is set to 100, then `rate_allocation` is set as follows:

 1. test-composite-policy-1 = 50 % of max_total_spans_per_second = 50 spans_per_second
 2. test-composite-policy-2 = 25 % of max_total_spans_per_second = 25 spans_per_second